jaseknighter/semiconductor/README.md

 ### change the script
 if you want to change the script you are controlling, enter the `PLAYERS >` menu and select a new script

+### using the macro controls
+* enter the `PMAP` menu, select a registered script, and set one or more of the listed params to one of the macro controls.
+* by default, there are 10 macro controls that params can be mapped to. the variable `max_pmaps` defined in the */lib/globals.lua* file can be updated to generate more or less macro controls

+#### changing the macro controls directly
+* the macro controls are found in the main script parameters menu (PARAMETERS>EDIT) at the bottom of the list of params (i.e. following whatever params the main script loads by default into the PARAMETERS>EDIT menu)
+* since these macro controls are params, they can be midi mapped (e.g. to a 16n controller)

+#### xy controller: changing the macro controls directly from the mod
+* enter mod's `MACROS` menu, select `xy` and a dot will appear that can be moved with E2 and E3. as the dot moves, two of the macro controls will be updated.
+* which macro controls are updated with the `xy controller` can be changed in the PARAMETERS>EDIT menu by updating the `macro x` and `macro y` parameters to map to one of the 10 10 `macro controls`

 ## misc notes
 ### controlling complex scripts
 some scripts (e.g. cheat codes and flora) have custom state handling features that will not be accessible from the `semiconductor` mod or, if accessible, may result in errors. *proceed with caution.*